Portal Effects in Blender

 And we're going to need to use information from the portal window instance geometry:

 First, we're going to figure out the right direction each instance needs to "look."
 The "Incoming" vector indicates the direction from the shading point on the surface.
 We need to take that, point it in the other direction and then rotate it based on how the plane is rotated.
-We captured Rotation information from the Geometry nodes, so all we need to do is scale the Incoming vector by -1 and then rotate it according to our captured rotation:
+We captured Rotation information from the Geometry nodes, so all we need to do is scale the Incoming vector by -1 (Vector Math node, Scale mode) and then rotate it according to our captured rotation:

 Note the Attribute node is reading from the Instancer domain, so we capture the proper value for each instance.
 The next thing is to reapply the captured transform (which wouldn't be as messy if we had Matrix operators here):